flpfar/tracking-challenges/README.md

 ### Run tests

-This project uses RSpec for testing.
-In order to run the tests, type `rspec` in the terminal, inside this project folder.
-For more information about the running tests, use `rspec -f d`
+- Run `yarn test`
+- (Optional) Run `yarn test -- --verbose` to check test details

 ## Development Notes

-- I've been using a trello board to manage some of the tasks for this project.
-This board is available [here](https://trello.com/b/RXSpBmA0/tracking-challenges).
+- I've used a trello board to manage some of the tasks for this project, available [here](https://trello.com/b/RXSpBmA0/tracking-challenges).

 ## 👤 Author